 I just HAD to throw one more of the ficus family trees in the list.
 Even though the Alii Ficus is long and shaggy looking, the leaves are very similar to a palm frond.

 This tree will handle any light level you throw at it, so you can move it around every time you rearrange your furniture.
-The Alii Fig is very drought tolerant and only needs to be watered when the top of the soil is dry to the touch.
+Also, the Alii Fig is very drought tolerant and only needs to be watered when the top of the soil is dry to the touch.

 Light Requirements